-Community planning groups that are also incorporated under the laws of the State of California shall maintain corporate bylaws separate from the planning group bylaws.
+Community planning groups that are also incorporated under the laws of the State of California shall maintain corporate bylaws separate from the community planning group bylaws.

-Subsequent amendments to adopted bylaws may be proposed to the City by a majority vote of the elected membership of a community planning group.
-Amendments shall be approved by the Mayor's Office and City Attorney if determined to conform with this Policy.
+Subsequent amendments to adopted bylaws may be proposed to the City by a two-thirds majority vote of the elected membership of a community planning group.
+Amendments shall be approved by the Mayor's Office and City Attorney if determined to conform with-to this Policy.
 Bylaws amendments that cannot be approved by the Mayor's Office and City Attorney will be taken to the City Council for consideration.
-A planning group's proposed revisions to their adopted bylaws, to bring them into conformity with the 2007 revisions to this Policy, to the extent such bylaws are inconsistent with this Policy, do not go into effect, and may not be used by the planning group, until the City has approved the bylaws and has notified the planning group of the effective date of the amendment.
-Failure of a planning group to comply with the approved operating procedures and responsibilities will be cause for the City Council to withdraw official recognition.
+A community planning group's proposed revisions to their adopted bylaws[, to bring them into conformity with the 2007 revisions to this Policy, to the extent such bylaws are inconsistent with this Policy, do not go into effect, and may not be used by the planning group, until the City has approved the bylaws and has notified the planning group of the effective date of the amendment.
+Failure of a community planning group to comply with the approved operating procedures and responsibilities will be cause for the City Council to withdraw official recognition.

-Planning groups must utilize Council Policy 600-24 and their adopted bylaws to guide their operations.
-City staff is assigned to prepare and maintain Administrative Guidelines in consultation with the Community Planners Committee.
-The Administrative Guidelines are intended to explain this Policy's minimum standard operating procedures and responsibilities of planning groups.
-The Administrative Guidelines provide the planning groups with explanations and recommendations for individually adopted bylaws and planning group procedures.
-Robert's Rules of Order Newly Revised should be used when this Policy, the Administrative Guidelines, and planning group bylaws do not address an area of concern or interest.
-It is also the policy of the City Council that the City shall indemnify, and the City Attorney shall defend, a recognized community planning group or its individual members in accordance with Ordinance No. O-17086 NS entitled "An Ordinance Providing for Legal Representation to and Indemnification of Community Planning Committees Against Claims for Damages," as discussed further in Article X, Section 1, and any future amendments thereto.
+Community pPlanning groups must utilize Council Policy 600-24 and their adopted bylaws to guide their operations.
+City staff willis assigned to prepare and maintain Administrative Guidelines in consultation with the Community Planners Committee.

+The Administrative Guidelines are intended to explain this Policy's minimum standard operating procedures and responsibilities of community planning groups.
+The Administrative Guidelines provide the community planning groups with explanations and recommendations for individually adopted bylaws and planning group procedures.
+Robert's Rules of Order Newly Revised should be used when this Policy, the Administrative Guidelines, and community planning group bylaws do not address an area of concern or interest.